-Following the year end, DBD signed a Sale and Purchase Agreement, to sell its interest in national radio spectrum licences together with six regional radio spectrum licences to Deutsche Telekom AG for €15.45 million.
-The transaction is subject to approval by the German telecommunications regulator.
+As announced previously, in June 2015 DBD completed the sale of its interest in national radio spectrum licences together with 6 of its 38 perpetual regional radio spectrum licences to Deutsche Telekom AG for €15.45 million.
 The national licences confer the right on Deutsche Telekom AG to utilise the assigned 3.5 GHz frequencies until 2021, at which time they will be due for renewal.
-The six regional radio spectrum licences included in the Transaction enable the full utilisation of the national licences without the possibility of signal interference.
-As a result Spectrum expects to realise a net profit after tax of €12.5 million.
+The six regional radio spectrum licences included in the sale enable the full utilisation of the national licences without the possibility of signal interference.
+Spectrum realised net revenue of €12.5 million (£9.2 million) from the transaction, contributing to a profit of $\pounds 5.1$ million for the year from the Principal Finance division.